jmgang/wordpredictor/README.md

-# wordpredictor
+# NLP Word Predictor using RNN and LSTM

-NLP Word Predictor using RNN and LSTM
+@ April 2018